riyazdf/dockercon-workshop/seccomp/README.md

 write
 ```

-The output above shows all of the syscalls that will need enabling for a container running the `ls` program to work.
+The output above shows the syscalls that will need to be enabled for a container running the `ls` program to work, in addition to the syscalls required to start a container.

 In this step you learned the format and syntax of Docker seccomp profiles.
 You also learned the order of preference for actions, as well as how to determine the syscalls needed by an individual program.